bryancshepherd/oldjekyllwebsite/_posts/2015-5-27-Setting up Bluehost DNS for a GitHub Jekyll blog.md

   5. Click 'add record'
   6. Repeat to add another GitHub IP address `192.30.252.153`

 After you've made one set of changes above, give them a few hours to propogate.
-You can check the status at https://www.whatsmydns.net/
+You can check the status at [What's My DNS](https://www.whatsmydns.net/)